itf/led-curtain-2/README.md

 [] list function list the name of the input variables to functions.

-[] Find a way to make it clear that certain functions take arguments
+[NOT] Find a way to make it clear that certain functions take arguments

 [] split CLI in multiple files